Jeinzi/freecad-jewelry/README.md

 ## License
 This project is licensed under the terms of the GNU Affero General Public License, version 3 or any later version.
-If in the future compatibility issues with other projects arise, I'm open to changing the license to plain GPL or the LGPL and I would like to ask potential contributers to agree to that.
+I'm not sure this is the right license for an LGPL project like FreeCAD, so if in the future compatibility issues with other projects arise, I'm open to changing the license to plain GPL or the LGPL and I would like to ask potential contributers to agree to that.